Ray Mancini vs. Bobby Chacon: Bobby Chacon

 Chacon began having problems to defend his second world title almost right away, which indirectly led to his challenge of Mancini.
-Promoter Don King wanted to offer Chacon $210,000 dollars to fight a relative newcomer in the Jr. Lightweight rankings, King's boxer Hector "Macho" Camacho in San Juan, Puerto Rico in a defense of Chacon's WBC world Junior Lightweight championship.
-Chacon, however, opted to fight the WBC's number one challenger at the time, his former conqueror and former WBC world champion Cornelius Boza-Edwards, in a rematch bout where Chacon would earn $450,000 dollars instead.
+Promoter Don King wanted to offer Chacon $210,000 to fight a relative newcomer in the Jr. Lightweight rankings, King's boxer Hector "Macho" Camacho in San Juan, Puerto Rico in a defense of Chacon's WBC world Junior Lightweight championship.
+Chacon, however, opted to fight the WBC's number one challenger at the time, his former conqueror and former WBC world champion Cornelius Boza-Edwards, in a rematch bout where Chacon would earn $450,000 instead.
 Despite Boza-Edwards being ranked number one by the WBC, the Mexico-based organization sided with King and declared that Chacon-Boza Edwards II would not be considered a world championship contest by the WBC and that shall the Ugandan win, the WBC title was going to be declared vacant.
 Despite all of this, Chacon-Boza Edwards II took place on May 15, 1983, at the Caesars Palace hotel, in a program produced by boxing promoter Don Chargin.
 Chacon and Boza-Edwards traded knockdowns in another brutal affair, with Chacon dropping the African in rounds one and two before Boza-Edwards almost finished him in the third, dropping Chacon with a left to Chacon's chin.
 Chacon got up and the two kept fighting at a furious pace until Chacon, for the second fight in a row, scored a last round knockdown (his third knockdown of Boza-Edwards in this contest) to secure a close but unanimous decision win in what was declared Ring Magazine's 1983 fight of the year.
-Afterwards, Chargin himself offered Chacon a reported $1,000,000 dollars to fight Camacho, but Chacon decided to refuse that offer too.
+Afterwards, Chargin himself offered Chacon a reported $1,000,000 to fight Camacho, but Chacon decided to refuse that offer too.
 Instead, he left the WBC word Jr. Lightweight title vacant and moved to the Lightweight division, plans for the Chacon-Mancini showdown beginning immediately afterwards.
 Chacon brought a record of 52 wins, 6 losses and one draw (tie) with 42 of his wins by knockout, into the match.